-The Company has continued net losses for the year and negative cash flow from operations which has been financed by a combination of debt and equity.
+The Company has continued net losses for the year and the most recent quarter.
+Negative cash flow from operations has been financed by a combination of debt and equity.
 The Company's ability to realize its assets and discharge its liabilities in the normal course of business and continue as a going concern is uncertain and is currently dependent on the continued support of its shareholders and providers of debt.
 To address its financial requirements, the Company may seek financing through joint venture agreements or debt and equity financing.
 The outcome of these matters cannot be determined at this time.